 Graduation time is just around the corner and now is the time to prepare your resume and keep it ready for placements.
 With not much job experience to show off, you might wonder what is your strong point to show in your resume.
 It is all the projects you have done during the course of your academic years that will give the employers a fair idea about the work you will be capable of doing.
-It is the project experiences that when showcased will capture the attention of employers and help your resume get picked.
+It is the project experiences in a resume, that when showcased, will capture the attention of employers and help your resume get picked.